Hakone Day Trip From Tokyo

-Hakone is a popular destination in Japan known for its hot springs and amazing views of Mt.
-Fuji.
-Although many people choose to stay overnight in a luxurious Hakone ryokan, it’s entirely possible to do a Hakone day-trip from Tokyo.
+Hakone is a popular getaway destination in Japan known for its hot springs, scenic natural landscapes, and iconic views of Mt.
+Fuji on a clear day.
+Although many travellers choose to stay overnight in Hakone in a luxurious Hakone ryokan, it’s entirely possible to plan a Hakone day-trip itinerary from Tokyo.

-With a little help from a discount pass called the Hakone Free Pass, it’s possible to DIY a Hakone day-trip from Tokyo, starting and ending at Shinjuku station.
+With a little help from a convenient discount pass called the Hakone Free Pass, you can easily DIY a Hakone day-trip from Tokyo, starting and ending at Shinjuku station or Odawara station.

 Hakone Free Pass Options for a Hakone Day Trip from Tokyo

-The Hakone Free Pass is a transportation pass offered through Odakyu, a private railway company.
+The Hakone Free Pass is offered through Odakyu, a private railway company.
 The Free Pass is valid for either two days, or three days.
-You can also select where the Free Pass validity starts from; Shinjuku, Machida, or Odawara.
+You can also select where the Free Pass validity starts from: Shinjuku, Machida, or Odawara stations.

-If you’ve already ordered a JR Pass, you only need to buy the Hakone Free Pass from Odawara.
+Tip: If you’ve already ordered a JR Pass for travel in Japan, you only need to buy the Hakone Free Pass from Odawara.
 You can ride the Shinkansen bullet train to Odawara and back from Tokyo using the JR Pass, then the Hakone Free Pass for all other transport.

 Tip: When transiting from Tokyo to Hakone, sit on the right side of the train for views of Mt.
 Fuji!